-One of Vienna’s hop on, hop off buses is a good option if you don’t want to get to grips with the (excellent) public transport system, or if you want a guided sightseeing tour you can leave or join as you like.
+One of Vienna’s sightseeing buses is a good option if you don’t want to get to grips with the (albeit excellent) public transport system, or if you want a guided tour you can leave or join as you like.

 - Both take you around the main sites with multilingual audio guides

 - The Future Bus tour includes VR experiences

 Unmistakably yellow and green, the Vienna Sightseeing Bus takes three different routes inside the city (at the time of writing):

 - Red: this encircles the old town, taking you to, from and past key sites like the Hofburg, natural and art history museums, opera house etc.

 This should be your first-choice route, as it gives you a broad flavor of the best of Vienna.
 The different stops offer easy walking access to top sights, including those in the pedestrianised center.

 - Yellow: this covers a small part of the Ring boulevard, including the opera house, but also takes you out to the main tourist attractions away from the very center: Schönbrunn and Belvedere.

 A good second choice – no trip to Vienna is probably complete without seeing the Habsburg summer palace at Schönbrunn, for example